mpbarbosa/busca_vagas/docs/api/API.md

 #### Important Notes

 ⚠️ **Booking Restrictions:**
-1. During these holiday periods, reservations **cannot** be made on different dates
+1. During these holiday periods, reservations **cannot** be made on different dates (by default)
-2. Only the exact package dates are accepted
+2. Only the exact package dates are accepted (when applyBookingRules=true)
-3. Partial periods within these packages are not allowed
+3. Partial periods within these packages are not allowed (when applyBookingRules=true)
 4. These rules apply to all hotels in the system
+5. To bypass these restrictions and search custom dates during holiday periods, use `applyBookingRules=false` parameter

 **Example Valid Requests:**